Homer A. Plessy Day was established on June 7, 2005, to honor the trailblazing Civil Rights activist who stood up against segregation in 1892.

 Could this be the ghost who’s haunting your house?
 Next time the lights flicker or the door mysteriously opens, ask them and see!

 This blog post was first published as an email to our e-resources email list.
 Want content like this delivered straight to your inbox?
-Sign up today.
+Sign up for our e-resources email list today.

 The New Orleans Public Library and Junior League of New Orleans partner to provide monthly period supply kits for free.